neurodata/MGC-paper/ReadMe.md

 ## MATLAB

 ### Installation
-Add all folders and subfolders of this repo to the path.
+Add all folders and subfolders of this repo to the path, you can do so using the command `addpath(genpath('<path-to-repo'))`, replacing `<path-to-repo` with the path to your local copy of the repo.

 ### Test on Real Data
 1. To run on any given data X and Y, compute the n times n Euclidean distance matrices C for X and D for Y respectively, then type `MGCPermutationTest(C,D)`.
 If the input are already two distance matrices, use them directly.